-How to Standardize Your Projects on SharePoint: The Project Statement
+How to Standardize the Project Statement with SharePoint [Template Included]

 Project teams across all industries struggle to find and follow a single, standardized approach to project management.
 Some organizations simply don’t have an agreed approach whilst others use an overly-complex process for every project, regardless of size or duration.